xiaohui0318/md_exporter/README.md

 ---

 ## Changelog
+- 0.4.0:
+    - support exporting Markdown codeblocks in to single zip file in `md_to_codeblocks` tool

 - 0.3.0:
     - Fixed the error in importing libraries of `md_to_pptx` tool when running on self-hosted Dify plugin-daemon service